 Getting ‘carded’

-Once you have your medical card (BCR1) you can train towards your first competition.
-Training to compete includes sparring with other members of your club to develop your skills.
-When you are ready to compete, your club coach will ‘match’ you (based on your age, weight and experience) for a club show or a skills bout.
+Once your registration is approved and visible in The Locker, you can begin training towards your first competition.
+This includes supervised sparring to develop your skills.
+When your coach feels you’re ready, they’ll match you with a suitable opponent based on your age, weight and experience for a club show or a skills bout.

 On the day of your bout, you will need to attend a weigh-in with the tournament supervisor, before going to see the doctor for a medical to ensure that you are fit and well enough to compete.
 Both of these processes are in place to ensure the safety of the boxer and that the bout is fair.

 You can compete in boxing until the age of 40.
-The maximum age has been set by the International Boxing Association (IBA) to protect boxers.
+The maximum age has been set by the World Boxing Association (WBA) to protect boxers.

 Please view the England Boxing 2025 Rulebook to help you see what category you fall under as a boxer and take a look through the competition pages to see which would be most suitable for you – or a boxer you coach.